Abdullah-khallaf/Abdullah-khallaf/README.md

 * 🎓 Computer Science & Engineering undergraduate
-* 🔭 I’m currently working on a vue project
+* 🔭 I’m currently working on a E-commerce with Vuejs
 * 🌱 I’m currently practicing on vue and JS
 * 📫 How to reach me:
   * Gmail: abdullah.khallaf.work@gmail.com